 - Unless I’m mistaken, she was back at work yesterday.

-Function: To accept a point or idea with reservation
+Function: Transitional words and transitional phrases to accept a point or idea with reservation

 - Admittedly, it is rather expensive but you don’t need to use much.